Eshaan0112/the_subtle_art_of_not_giving_a_flix/README.md

 Word vectors are dense numerical representations of words.
 Words with similar meanings have similar vector representations, capturing their semantic similarity.
 I use pre-trained word vectors from `spacy` (en_core_web_md) that are trained on large corpora, like Wikipedia, to represent words in a multi-dimensional space.

 ## How to run the project
-### NOTE: poetry basics and ML basics are assumed to run this project
 After setting up the poetry environment:
 Run recommendation system from: `/the_subtle_art_of_giving_a_flix/rec_engine` as `python end2end.py`